 Moreover, many industries forecast a bumpy and lengthy road until business figures reach the pre-COVID level again.
 Although predictions vary from 3 to 5 years, it is evident that many industries and companies face a challenging future.

 Since companies have only limited influence to stimulate demand in such a situation, cost reduction is the number one priority.
-First and foremost, companies focus on primary cost reduction measures.
+Therefore, first and foremost, companies focus on primary cost reduction measures.
 Reducing staff, stepping back from contracts, or provider streamlining, are just a few examples in that context.

 COVID-19 Is Going To Impact Operational Process Heavily

-On top of that, many industries will face major impacts to their operational processes.
-Just think about regulations for airlines, airports, or the entire travel and transport industry.
-Additional requirements for retail shops, restaurants, and many other industries.
+On top of that, many industries will face significant impacts on their operational processes.
+For example, just think about regulations for airlines, airports, or the entire travel and transport industry—additional requirements for retail shops, restaurants, and many other industries.

 Accordingly, many companies find themselves in a catch-22 situation.
 They have to reduce costs in an environment with growing complexity.
 Undoubtedly, this reflects a significant challenge for every company.
-You don’t have to be Nostradamus to forecast that not every company will tackle this challenge successfully.
+However, you don’t have to be Nostradamus to forecast that not every company will tackle this challenge successfully.

 How Can KPIs Help To Achieve Cost Reductions?

-I’m obviously not an for every industry.
+I’m not a for every industry.
 Accordingly, I can’t provide the necessary operational tips and tricks to streamline processes and achieve cost reductions.

-However, I have the firm conviction that only companies that rely on comprehensive KPIs can successfully handle the situation.
+However, I firmly believe that only companies that rely on comprehensive KPIs can successfully handle the situation.
 Why’s that?
-Here are six reasons why your company needs KPIs to manage that situation successfully and achieve sustainable cost redcutions.
+Here are six reasons why your company needs KPIs to manage that situation successfully and achieve sustainable cost reductions.